What is a Concrete Retaining Wall?

 Written by GJ Stott

 Concrete Retaining Walls are structures designed to enable natural elements to resist breakdown.
+A retaining wall provides the structural support to hold the lateral pressure of the earth.
 For example a concrete retaining wall may help rock avoid erosion or keep soil from falling down a slope.
-When a concrete retaining wall is used to hold water back, it is generally referred to as a dam or a bulkhead.
-While their purpose is the same, architects have created a number of types of concrete retaining walls including gravity concrete retaining walls, sheet piled concrete retaining walls and cantilever concrete retaining walls and can have a variety of textures, including rock walls.
+Architects have created a number of types of concrete retaining walls including gravity, sheet piled, and cantilever retaining walls, all of which can have a variety of textures.

-When block is used, such as building brick or block concrete retaining walls, the structure is considered a masonryconcrete retaining wall.
-Masonry concrete retaining walls mean that masonry units (CMU block walls) are utilized to construct the wall.
+When block is used, such as building brick or block concrete walls, the structure is considered a masonry concrete retaining wall.
+Masonry retaining walls mean that masonry units (CMU block walls) are utilized to construct the wall.
 A masonry unit is generally a compressed earth block that is formed to be a specific size and weight.
-Using such units, a masonry concrete retaining wall can have equal resistance at all points on the structure.
+Using such units, a masonry wall can have equal resistance at all points on the structure.

 Brick masonry concrete retaining walls use standard 8” x 4” x 2.25” size kiln-fired bricks and mortar.
 The main drawback from brick masonry walls is that brick has a short lifespan and absorbs large amounts of water.

-Block masonry concrete retaining walls are also built to a specified size and weight.
-Due to their congruence in nature and their large concrete block size, concrete block masonry concrete retaining walls can be built faster than brick masonry concrete retaining walls.
-They are also often reinforced with steel to improve the lifespan of the concrete retaining wall.
+Block masonry retaining walls are also built to a specified size and weight.
+Due to their congruence in nature and their large concrete block size, concrete block walls can be built faster than brick retaining walls.
+They are also often reinforced with steel to improve the lifespan of the retaining wall.

-While generally the last option for concrete retaining walls, sheet piled concrete retaining walls are most effective for soft soils and extremely tight areas.
-Manufactured from steel, vinyl, fiberglass, plastic planks or wooden planks, sheet piled retaining walls must be pounded at least two-thirds the height of the wall into the ground.
-Tall sheet piled concrete retaining walls need a tie-back anchor “dead-man” in the soil.
+While generally the last option for concrete retaining walls, sheet piled walls are most effective for soft soils and extremely tight areas.
+Manufactured from steel, vinyl, fiberglass, plastic planks or wooden planks, sheet piled walls must be pounded at least two-thirds the height of the wall into the ground.
+Tall sheet piled walls need a tie-back anchor “dead-man” in the soil.

 Cantilevered concrete retaining walls are made from steel-reinforced precast concrete or wet masonry.
-Using structural footing, these concrete retaining walls convert horizontal pressures from behind the wall to vertical pressures on the ground below.
+Using structural footing, these walls convert horizontal pressures from behind the wall to vertical pressures on the ground below.

-Cantilevered precast concrete retaining walls may be buttressed to improve their strength against pressure.
+Cantilever walls may be buttressed to improve their strength against pressure.
 These short wing walls are added at right angles to the main concrete retaining wall.
-Such concrete retaining walls need rigid concrete footing constructed beneath seasonal frost depth.
-Cantilevered retaining walls require much less material than gravity retaining walls.
+Such walls need rigid concrete footing constructed beneath seasonal frost depth.
+Cantilevered retaining walls require much less material than gravity walls.

 Regardless of the method used, the most important aspect of retaining walls is proper design and installation.
 The AFTEC Precast Concrete Retaining Wall ensures that pressure can be held behind its steel-reinforced three to eight-foot walls.